Representation Theory of General Linear Supergroups in Characteristic 2: Examples

 \begin{definition} Let $M_1$ denote the affine group scheme taking $A$ to $A$ with group operation $a * b = a + b + a'b$. \end{definition} $M_1$ has coordinate ring $k[X, X']$, $\Delta(X) = X \otimes 1 + 1 \otimes X + X' \otimes X$, $S(X) = X + XX'$.
 Therefore, $1 + X'$ is grouplike.
 The Lie algebra of this group has underlying object $P$, with nonzero brackets $[x, x'] = [x', x] = x'$.

 Since $\Ver_4^+$ is a reduction of $\sVec$ to characteristic 2, let us compare this to the corresponding groups in characteristic $0$ in $\sVec$.
 For the rest of the subsection, we let $k = \mbb{Q}_2(\sqrt{2})$.
-The following two propositions are well-known statements about low-dimensional Lie superalgebras and supergroups. \begin{proposition} There are three Lie algebra structures on $L = \langle a, \alpha \rangle$, $a$ even, $\alpha$ odd, up to isomorphism: \begin{itemize} \item $L$ abelian \item $[a, \alpha] = \alpha$, all other brackets zero \item $[\alpha, \alpha] = a$, all other brackets zero \end{itemize} \end{proposition}
+The following two propositions are well-known statements about low-dimensional Lie superalgebras and supergroups.

 \begin{proposition} Let $\mfrak{g} = L$ as an abelian Lie algebra.
 Consider the supergroup $G_a^{1|1}$ with $\mathcal{O}(G) = k[X, \Xi]$, $X$, $\Xi$ both primitive, $X$ even and $\Xi$ odd, which has Lie algebra $\mfrak{g}$ and sends a supercommutative algebra $A$ to $(A, +)$.
 This supergroup degenerates to $\mathbb G'_a$ in $\Ver_4^+$. \end{proposition} \begin{proof} Let $k = \mbb{Q}_2[\sqrt{2}]$ and $k[\mathbb Z / 2 \mathbb Z] = \langle 1, g \rangle$.
 Since $X$ is even and $\Xi$ is odd, $gX = X$, $g\Xi = -\Xi$.
 Moreover, $d = \frac{1 - g}{\sqrt{2}}$, so $dX = 0$ and $d\Xi = \sqrt{2}\Xi$.
 Consider $p = X + \Xi$ and $q = \sqrt{2}\Xi$, which also generate $\mathcal{O}(G)$.
 Then $dp = q, dq = \sqrt{2}q$, and $p, q$ are both primitive.